 There are so many ways to communicate, but when it comes to connecting with friends and family for the holidays, mail remains the simplest and most special method.
 Whether they arrive in a mailbox or an inbox, holiday cards can spread warmth and good cheer, no matter how near or far you are from your loved ones.
 From Christmas trees to Santa Claus cards to simple cards with a wreath, find holiday card ideas that are sure to make your season’s greetings stand out.

 What do you write inside a holiday card

 If you have the time and the budget, consider printed notes to let everyone know you’re thinking about them.
 You could even have the kids help (as a bonus, they’ll get some handwriting practice).
 Go for digital to quickly and inexpensively reach more people—a great option if you’re short on time or if many of your friends and family relocated this year.
 There is no need to update your mailing list with digital cards.

 Printable holiday card ideas

 Looking for paper invitations?
-Find our stylish collection of classic wedding designs, stationery, and holidays cards available in print exclusively at Paper Source.
+Find our stylish collection of classic wedding designs, stationery, and holiday photo cards available in print exclusively at Paper Source.